Toby Howe Cricket Ground

 Toby Howe Cricket Ground is a cricket ground in Billericay, Essex.
 The first recorded match on the ground was in 1999, when Billericay Cricket Club played Wanstead Cricket Club in the 1999 Essex Premier League.

 In 2000, the ground held a single List-A match between the Essex Cricket Board and Warwickshire in the 3rd round of the 2000 NatWest Trophy.

 The ground has also held 21 Second XI fixtures between 1999 and present for the Essex Second XI in the Second XI Championship and Second XI Trophy.

 In local domestic cricket, the ground is still the home venue of Billericay Cricket Club.

 Billericay Cricket Club has produced Paul Walter, Nathan Batson and local hero Stuart Hynes.

+Billericay are in a recent period of success winning the Essex T20 competition in 2026.
+Local star batsmen William Dale performed remarkably throughout the entire competition.